dftorresro/SDTSIA210---TP1-Support-Vector-Machines/README.md

 ## Target Audience

-This repository is intended for students, data scientists, and anyone interested in machine learning, providing both a solid theoretical foundation and practical insights into SVM.
+This repository is intended for students, data scientists, and anyone interested in machine learning, providing both a solid theoretical foundation and practical insights into *SVM*.